NVSL/Linuxduino/README.md

 # Linuxduino

 __CURRENT__
-* Currently working on testing all the javascript functions and working with a "secret porject" :D.
+* Currently working on testing all the javascript functions.
+* Testing pthreads with emscripten -Critical-.

 __TODO__
 * Write documentation / tutorials.